Latest Programs and Initiatives

-Give Change That Makes Sense is the tagline of the three-tiered strategic campaign to address aggressive panhandling throughout the city of Atlanta with focus in the Downtown area, and it will launch today by Central Atlanta Progress (CAP), Atlanta Convention and Visitors Bureau (ACVB), the Mayor’s office, the Atlanta Police Department (APD) and other public certified law enforcement jurisdictions with full participation of the private sector.
+Give Change That Makes Sense is the tagline of the three-tiered strategic campaign to address aggressive panhandling throughout the city of Atlanta, with a focus in the Downtown area.
+This initiative is a joint effort of Central Atlanta Progress (CAP), Atlanta Convention and Visitors Bureau (ACVB), the Mayor’s office, the Atlanta Police Department (APD) and other public certified law enforcement jurisdictions, with full participation of the private sector.

-Atlanta's Downtown Dining District offers more than 300 dining and nighttime entertainment options including more than 100 spots for a quick bite.
-This Downtown Dining District is a branding initiative to position Downtown Atlanta as a premiere dining destination in the metro Atlanta region and highlight the diversity of culinary experience Downtown has to offer.
+Atlanta's Downtown Dining District offers more than 300 dining and nighttime entertainment options, including more than 100 spots for a quick bite.
+This Downtown Dining District is a branding initiative to position Downtown Atlanta as a premiere dining destination in the metro Atlanta region and highlight the diversity of culinary experiences Downtown has to offer.

 Downtown Marketing Roundtable

 Created by Central Atlanta Progress, the Downtown Marketing Roundtable brings together marketing professionals with a vested interest in Downtown Atlanta.
 Participants represent the full-spectrum of Downtown stakeholders, from Fortune 500 companies to owner-operated businesses, from education to hospitality, from broadcast news to independent artistic theaters.
-For more information, or to get involved in the Downtown Marketing Roundtable contact Lynn Williamson at 404-658-5909 or firstname.lastname@example.org.
+For more information, or to get involved in the Downtown Marketing Roundtable, contact Paige Sullivan firstname.lastname@example.org.